daikelcutino-spec/Leoparedes/replit.md

 ### Cantinero Bot (Bartender)

-A separate `cantinero_bot.py` operates as a bartender, performing a continuous floss emote loop, broadcasting automated public messages, sending welcome whispers, and teleporting to a configured spawn point.
+A separate `cantinero_bot.py` operates as a bartender with a configurable emote loop system, broadcasting automated public messages, sending welcome whispers, and teleporting to a configured spawn point.
 It shares room and owner IDs with the main bot but uses a separate API token and minimal configuration in `cantinero_config.json`.

+**Emote System:**
+- Starts with "ghostfloat" (emote-ghost-idle) by default
+- Admin/Owner can change the emote in loop using `!canemote <emote_id>`
+- Admin/Owner can stop/start the loop with `!canstop` and `!canstart`
+- Admin/Owner can check status with `!canstatus`
+- Executes configured emote every 18 seconds to avoid rate limiting

 ## External Dependencies